ReportLogic: Evaluating Logical Quality in Deep Research Reports: Introduction

 Based on this protocol, we construct a human-annotated benchmark dataset from Deep Research queries drawn from diverse sources, where trained annotators provide dimension-level preferences along with an overall verdict.
 To enable scalable evaluation, we further train an open-source \textbf{LogicJudge} to assess logical quality in Deep Research reports and enable community-wide comparison.
 We also evaluate judge robustness via adversarial attacks on ReportLogic, finding that off-the-shelf LLM judges are susceptible to superficial cues (e.g., verbosity), and reasoning-optimized judges may mask broken support relations.
 Together, these findings provide actionable guidance for developing more resilient logic judges and improving the logical reliability of LLM-generated long-form reports.

 Our contributions are threefold: (1) We introduce ReportLogic, the first human-annotated benchmark for evaluating logical quality in Deep Research, featuring fine-grained dimensions, context-aware instance-specific rubrics, and preference-based annotations.
 (2) We propose and train a specialized LogicJudge for scalable evaluation, achieving stronger alignment with human preferences than off-the-shelf LLM judges on ReportLogic.
-(3) We perform a systematic adversarial robustness analysis of LLM judges on ReportLogic, uncovering common failure modes and providing fine-grained diagnostic insights into the limitations of current logic judges.
+(3) We perform a systematic adversarial robustness analysis of LLM judges on ReportLogic, uncovering common failure modes and providing fine-grained diagnostic insights into the limitations of current logic judges.\footnote{Our code and data are available at \url{https://github.com/Polaris-JZ/ReportLogic}.}